sergeych/hybrid8/README.md

 - Not Yet: script execution time limit

-- Script is executed in the calling ruby thread whithout unblocking it (for the sake of effectiveness).
-If we would release GIL and reqcquire it, it would take more time.
+- Script is executed in the calling ruby thread without unblocking it (for the sake of effectiveness).
+If we would release GIL and reacquire it, it would take more time.
 And there is no multithreading support yet (this one might be added soon).